anicolaspp/MapRDBConnector/README.md

 ## Reading Parallelism and Data Locality

-Our **MapRDBConnector** is able to read the Table information (thanks to @iulianov) and it launches a task for each Table region.
+Our **MapRDBConnector** is able to read the Table information and it launches a task for each Table region.

 In addition to this, our **MapRDBConnector** hints Spark so that Spark puts the reading task as close as possible to where the corresponding Table region lives in the cluster.
 In other words, if `region 1` lives in node `10.20.30.40`, our library passes this information to Spark so that when Spark launches the reading task for `region 1` it puts it on an executor running on the same node `10.20.30.40`.
 This is up to Spark and the resources availability, but we provide all information Spark needs to successfully maintain data locality.